-- those to be measured subsequently at fair value (either through other comprehensive income, or through statement of profit and loss), and - · those measured at amortised cost.
+- those to be measured subsequently at fair v statement of profit and loss), and - · those measured at amortised cost.

-The classification depends on the Company's business model for managing the financial assets and the contractual terms of the cash flows.
+The classification depends on the Company's contractual terms of the cash flows.

 For assets measured at fair value, gains and losses will either be recorded in statement of profit and loss or other comprehensive income.
 For investments in equity instruments, this will depend on whether the Company has made an irrevocable election at the time of initial recognition to account for the equity investment at fair value through other comprehensive income.